renderedtext/mkvm/README.md

 - Reconnect to VM with the new 'box' command
 - You can now turnoff the VM and save a snapshot of this blank state

+## Configuration

+Chef cookbook `postgresql-bootstrap` creates a new user user and database cluster.

+Place your username in `node[:postgresql_bootstrap][:username]` in `chef/config/main.json`.
+This should be the username you're using your VM with.

 ## Installing the stack

     bundle install --path vendor/bundle